 Participation in committees and consultations

-What do our board members consider important?
+What do our board members find important?

 We asked our board members what they think about various topics.
 You can find their answers under the heading 'What we think'.